ml444/gkit/README.md

 #### Paging query

-The data structure of paging query is defined through `paging/paginate.proto`, and different paging methods can be selected according to the actual situation.
+The data structure of pagination query is defined through `pagination/pagination.proto`, and different paging methods can be selected according to the actual situation.
 There are also two ways to use pagination queries: